SVEMnet: An R package for Self-Validated Elastic-Net Ensembles and Multi-Response Optimization in Small-Sample Mixture-Process Experiments: SVEMnet modeling and multi-response optimization

 \subsubsection{Sampling and specification limits}

-Candidate settings are generated by \texttt{svem\_random\_table\_multi()}, which samples feasible combinations under any supplied mixture groups (sum-to-constant constraints with bounds) together with bounds on process variables taken from the factor ranges in the training data.
+Candidate settings are generated by \texttt{svem\_random\_table\_multi()} and, in typical use, \texttt{svem\_score\_random()} calls this generator and then appends SVEM-based predictions, desirability scores, uncertainty summaries, and (optionally) mean-in-specification proxies.
 When specification limits are provided for a response, \SVEMnet{} uses the SVEM bootstrap to estimate, at each candidate, the probability that the \emph{process mean} lies inside those limits and adds per-response and joint mean-level specification probabilities (e.g., \texttt{prob\_in\_spec} and \texttt{p\_joint\_mean}) as additional columns in the scored table.
 These mean-level probabilities are used only as ranking proxies: formal specification limits apply to individual observations, not to the process mean.